open-contracting/european-union-support/README.md

 The "Tree browser" on the ["Pages" page](https://webgate.ec.europa.eu/fpfis/wikis/collector/pages.action?key=TEDeSender) serves as a table of contents.

-In the [Metadata Registry](http://publications.europa.eu/mdr/eprocurement/ted/), the [reception schema](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/reception/latest/) contains [validation rules](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/reception/latest/Forms_validation_rules_R2.0.9.S03_006-20180608.xlsx) (Excel), which also maps XML elements to human-readable text. **This is the most useful summary of the TED schema.** It is described in the [wiki](https://webgate.ec.europa.eu/fpfis/wikis/display/TEDeSender/XML+Schema+2.0.9#XMLSchema2.0.9-5.Descriptionofvalidationrules).
-It also contains a [validation tool](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/reception/latest/XSLT_validation_tool_R2.0.9.S03_022-20180608.zip) with XSLT rules.
+The [reception schema files](https://publications.europa.eu/en/web/eu-vocabularies/tedschemas) include Excel validation rules, which also maps XML elements to human-readable text. **This is the most useful summary of the TED schema.** It is described in the [wiki](https://webgate.ec.europa.eu/fpfis/wikis/display/TEDeSender/XML+Schema+2.0.9#XMLSchema2.0.9-5.Descriptionofvalidationrules).
+They also contains an XLST validation tool.

 The FTP server (ftp://eu-tenders:eu-tenders-123@ted.europa.eu) has a document (ftp://eu-tenders:eu-tenders-123@ted.europa.eu/Resources/TED-XML_general_description_v2%200_20160219.pdf) (PDF) describing the structure of the FTP server, of individual resources and of notices (without much detail on the FORM section), and information on mapping forms labels and XML elements in R2.0.9 (essentially asking the user do the work of this repository 🤯).
 I haven't figured out how to use the "HTML/PDF rendering web service" it describes.